Brijendra Singh Ola: Early life and education

 Ola was born on 1 July 1953 to Jat leader Sis Ram Ola in Aradavata village in Chirawa tehsil of Jhunjhunu district.
 His educational qualifications are M.A. in political science from University of Rajasthan in 1974 and then he did Bachelor of laws from University of Rajasthan in 1983.

 Political career

 Ola began his political career as a member of the Indian National Congress, influenced by his father, the late Sis Ram Ola, a former Union Minister.

 Rajasthan Legislative Assembly

 He has been elected as a member of the Rajasthan Legislative Assembly from the Jhunjhunu constituency for consecutive four terms.
 His tenure in the assembly began in 2008, and he has since been re-elected in 2013, 2018 and 2023.

 State Minister

 Ola has served as the State Minister of Transport & Road Safety (Independent Charge) in the Government of Rajasthan.
 His term in this office started in November 2021 and ended on 3 December 2023.

 Lok Sabha

 In 2024 Lok Sabha elections Ola won the Jhunjhunu seat by defeating BJP's Shubkaran Chaudhary with a margin of 18235 votes.

-Awards

-In 2017, he was honoured with the award for the best legislator.